 Slides from "Resident" Tax Information Session for Tax Year 2015 (MIT computer certificate required).

 You should be aware that taxes may be deducted from salaries, stipends, and fellowships.
 Your available income after taxes may be lower than anticipated.
 The amount withheld from your paycheck is dependent upon your tax status which, in turn, is determined by your visa classification and the amount of time you have been in the United States.
 Income taxes, when applied, usually amount to about 14% of total income, but may be as high as 30%.
 H-1B and J-2 visa holders are also subject to social security tax of approximately 7.65% of total income.

-The Vice President for Finance Office has published important payroll/tax information for Postdoctoral Associates and Fellows, and other employees:
+The Vice President for Finance Office has published important payroll/tax information for postdocs and other employees:

-Electronic Form W-2 for MIT employees: Click on the “About Me” tab in ATLAS and go to "W-2s" under "Money Matters" in the menu.
+Paid employees may view/print an annual summary of income (Form W-2) by clicking on the “About Me” tab in ATLAS and going to "W-2s" under "Money Matters" in the menu.

 The ISchO has purchased a license for the Foreign National Tax Resource tax preparation software.
 International scholars may access this site using the link above or at the right-hand side of this page.
 An MIT computer certificate is required.

 International students should go to the International Students Office website for access to the tax preparation software for international students.

 Please note: For legal reasons, the International Scholars Office staff is not permitted to advise you about taxes and cannot answer questions about your personal tax situation.